julien01A/wPip_cid_island/README.md

 Finally, the phylogenetic tree was visualized and modified using figtree (<https://github.com/rambaut/figtree/>) and MEGA7 (<https://megasoftware.net/>)

 ### srWO phylogeny
 Recombinase sequences used by Bordenstein & Bordenstein (2022) (<doi:10.1371/journal.pgen.1010227>) were recovered to determine which srWO type were our new wPip prophage sequences.
-We aligned knwown-srWO type recombinases with wPip Pel-and-JHB recombinases, as well as our Harash and Tunis prophage recombinases, and included it in a .faa file named ```srWO_alignment.faa```.
+We aligned knwown-srWO type recombinases with wPip Pel-and-JHB recombinases, as well as our Tunis, Slab and Harash prophage recombinases, and included it in a .faa file named ```srWO_alignment.faa```.
 The best ML substitution model and the phylogenetic tree were then created:
 ```
 modeltest-ng -i srWO_alignment.faa -p 12 -T raxml -d aa